daveclinton/upesi-notes/README.md

 For questions or feedback, reach out via:

-- Email: your.email@example.com
+- Email: clintondavid46@gmail.com
-- X: @yourXhandle
+- X: @daveclintonn
-- GitHub: yourusername
+- GitHub: daveclinton

 ---

-Built with 💻 by \[Your Name\] for technical writers everywhere.
+Built with 💻 by \[David Clinton\] for documentation teams everywhere.